syntaxwhisper/music-library-guide/README.md

 > "What loudness target should I use?"

-There is no universally correct answer.
+There is no universally correct answer, but understanding how the standard evolved makes the available options easier to evaluate.

-Different standards use different reference levels, and the history of ReplayGain itself adds some additional context worth understanding.

-## A Brief History
+### A Brief History

 The original ReplayGain standard, published in 2001, used a target of approximately 89 dB SPL, which corresponds roughly to -14 LUFS when measured with modern loudness metering tools.
 This value was chosen to match the perceived loudness of a typical well-recorded album of the time.

 ReplayGain 2.0, introduced later and based on the EBU R128 loudness measurement algorithm, shifted the reference target to -18 LUFS.
-This change brought ReplayGain in line with modern broadcast loudness standards and made the measurements more consistent across different types of music.
+This change aligned ReplayGain with modern broadcast loudness standards and improved consistency across genres.

-If your library already contains ReplayGain tags written by older software (or if you encounter files with gain values that seem unexpectedly large or small) the difference between these two targets is likely the cause.
+If your library already contains ReplayGain tags written by older software, or if you encounter files with gain values that seem unexpectedly large or small, the difference between these two targets is likely the cause.
 Rescanning the library with a consistent target resolves the issue.

-### -23 LUFS
+### Available Targets

-The EBU R128 broadcast standard uses -23 LUFS.
-This is an excellent choice for television and radio broadcasting but tends to sound unnecessarily quiet in a personal music library.
+**-23 LUFS** The EBU R128 broadcast standard.
+An excellent choice for television and radio, but tends to sound unnecessarily quiet in a personal music library.

-### -18 LUFS

-ReplayGain 2.0 defines -18 LUFS as its reference target.
+**-18 LUFS** The ReplayGain 2.0 reference target.
 This has become the practical standard for many self-hosted music collections and is the value used throughout this guide.

-### -16 LUFS

-Apple Music targets approximately -16 LUFS.
+**-16 LUFS** The target used by Apple Music.
 Many listeners consider this a good compromise between loudness and headroom, particularly for modern recordings.

 ### Why This Guide Uses -18 LUFS

-The settings recommended in this guide use -18 LUFS because it represents a balanced middle ground.
+-18 LUFS represents a balanced middle ground.
 It aligns with the ReplayGain 2.0 specification and works well across mixed collections containing both older and newer recordings.

-Users should feel free to experiment.
 One of ReplayGain's greatest advantages is that the library can always be rescanned later with a different target without affecting the audio files in any way.

 ## Why Reference Loudness Tags Are Disabled